RoryO/JAweSomePlayer/README.md

 developing small applets, Dojo for constructing an interface rapidly, Objective-J for a full stack app framework, and so forth.
 It's not my place to hoist these choices on someone.
-Furthermore, with Javascript being put into a great deal of applications outside the browser as of late, I wanted to learn how to wrangle Javascript correctly where a browser library is not available.
+Furthermore, with JavaScript being put into a great deal of applications outside the browser as of late, I wanted to learn how to wrangle JavaScript correctly where a browser library is not available.

 Q: How do I make unique players?